- Outdoor Recreation

 Beehive Lake and Spanish Lakes | Photo: AMountainJourney.com

-Grab a map of the Big Sky area - Beartooth Publishing makes a great one or check out Joshua Bergan's Flyfisher's Guide to Southwest Montana's Mountain Lakes guidebook..
-As you scan the map you'll notice countless lakes dotting the mountain landscape.
-There are countless named and unnamed lakes in Big Sky's backyard.
+Grab a map of the Big Sky area - Beartooth Publishing makes a great one, or check out Joshua Bergan's Flyfisher's Guide to Southwest Montana's Mountain Lakes guidebook.
+As you scan the map, you'll notice countless lakes dotting the mountain landscape.
+There are dozens of named and unnamed lakes in Big Sky's backyard.
 Some of them have fish and others don't.
 How do you even know where to begin?

 Did you know that a good number of the alpine lakes in Big Sky country are actually stocked by the government?
 Find detailed information from the Montana Fish, Wildlife, & Parks about fishing in alpine lakes near Big Sky.
 Their detailed and interactive Montana Fishing Guide provides info on fishing and boating regulations, stocking info, fishing pressure, and an interactive map.